About NAVIGATE+

 Successful adjustment is predicated on participation in successful friendships.
 As children navigate the difficult transition from primary school to secondary school, they rely on friends for support, companionship, and guidance.
 However, children suffer in the absence of friends, and studies show that depression, anxiety, and victimization are common among the friendless.
 Friendlessness arises not only from the inability to make friends but also from the failure to retain them.
 Yet conclusions about friendship instability must be tempered by limitations inherent in a literature dominated by two-wave longitudinal studies.
 How and why friendships end is not well understood.
 Equally unclear are the effects of friendship dissolution and the circumstances in which it threatens well-being.

-The main goal of the NAVIGATE is to identify antecedents for and consequences of friendship dissolution.
-In order to achieve this aim, the study will be implemented in a two-step procedure: (1) Identify the antecedents of friendship dissolution, and (2) describe the adjustment consequences of friendship dissolution.
+The main goal of the NAVIGATE was to identify antecedents for and consequences of friendship dissolution.
+In order to achieve this aim, the study was implemented in a two-step procedure: (1) Identify the antecedents of friendship dissolution, and (2) describe the adjustment consequences of friendship dissolution.

 About the project directly from researchers